cktan/tomlcpp/README.md

 A normal *make* suffices.
 You can also simply include the `toml.c`, `toml.h`, `tomlcpp.cpp`, `tomlcpp.hpp` files in your project.

-Invoking `make install` will install the header file in /usr/local/include and library files in /usr/local/lib.
+Invoking `make install` will install the header and library files into /usr/local/{include,lib}.

-Alternatively, specify `make install prefix=/a/file/path` to install into /a/file/path/include and /a/file/path/lib/.
+Alternatively, specify `make install prefix=/a/file/path` to install into /a/file/path/{include,lib}.